pubayankapat/Grocery_cart/README.md

-This is an Ecomerce web development project.Developed with HTML,CSS,PHP.
+This is an Ecomerce web development project developed with HTML,CSS,PHP.